Musha Cay, The Bahamas

+BlueOrange Studio/ShutterstockYou better know how to take fireworks pictures on your phone before booking at Musha Clay.
+A personal fireworks show, diving, deep-sea fishing, and even a customized treasure hunt can be added to your already-luxurious stay.
 Part of the “Out Islands” of the Exumas, Musha Cay and The Islands of Copperfield Bay (as in David Copperfield) are a collection of eleven beautiful isles of pure private heaven.
 As the resort claims, you get to choose who the guests are.
 It’s an all-or-nothing affair: you must rent the entire island with as many as 24 guests in five guesthouses.
-The daily rate starts at $37,500 for up to 12 guests, and includes all meals and beverages.
-Diving, deep-sea fishing, a personal fireworks show, and even a customized treasure hunt can be added on.
+The daily rate starts at $39,000 for up to 24 guests, and includes all meals and beverages.

 Content continues below ad